 Randolph in Charlotte County, Virginia — The American South (Mid-Atlantic)

 Location.
-36° 53.613′ N, 78° 41.849′ W. Marker is in Randolph, Virginia, in Charlotte County.
+36° 53.62′ N, 78° 41.84′ W. Marker is in Randolph, Virginia, in Charlotte County.
 Marker is at the intersection of River Road (County Route 607) and Mulberry Hill Road (County Route 641), on the right when traveling west on River Road.
+This marker is located in front of the Randolph depot.
 Touch for map.
-Marker is in Staunton River Battlefield State Park north of the river.
 Marker is in this post office area: Randolph VA 23962, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Wilson-Kautz Raid (a few steps from this marker); The Battle of Staunton River Bridge (approx. 0.8 miles away); Carrington's Mill (approx. 3.1 miles away); Henrietta Lacks (approx. 5.7 miles away); War of 1812 Opposition — John Randolph (approx. 6.1 miles away); Wylliesburgh (approx. 6.3 miles away); Staunton Bridge Action (approx. 6.4 miles away); Roanoke Plantation (approx. 6.4 miles away).
+Roanoke Station (a few steps from this marker); Wilson’s orders were to destroy the Richmond and Danville Railroad to the greatest extent possible (within shouting distance of this marker); The Battle of Staunton River Bridge (approx. 0.8 miles away); Carrington's Mill (approx. 3.1 miles away); Henrietta Lacks (approx. 5.7 miles away); The War of 1812 / War of 1812 Opposition — John Randolph (approx. 6.1 miles away); Wylliesburgh (approx. 6.3 miles away); Staunton Bridge Action (approx. 6.4 miles away).
 Touch for a list and map of all markers in Randolph.